-PTSD has five stages, including:
+Post-traumatic stress disorder (PTSD) has five stages, including:

-Emergency Stage - during this stage, your anxiety levels may be extremely high, and you may find yourself having an intense reaction to everything.
+Emergency stage - during this stage, your anxiety levels may be extremely high, and you may find yourself having an intense reaction to everything.
 This is because your body's flight or flight system is kicking in.

 Numbing stage - during this stage, your body is trying to instinctively protect you from more emotional distress.
 You may feel like your emotions are totally shut off, making it difficult to deal with the trauma you experienced.